rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-parens-if"></a>
-  Don't use parentheses around the condition of an `if/unless/while/until`.
+  Use parentheses around the multi-conditional `if/unless/while/until` statements.
 <sup>[[link](#no-parens-if)]</sup>

   ```Ruby